The best solid-state drives can supercharge your PC.

-The Samsung 980 Pro may be the best PCIe 4.0 SSD around, but it’s far from your only option.
-If you want similar speeds for a slightly lower price, consider the Adata XPG Gammix S70 Blade.
-It’s actually a smidge faster than Samsung’s vaunted drive, and priced less in 1TB capacities, at $128 versus $150.
+The SK Hynix Platinum P41 may be the best PCIe 4.0 SSD around, but it’s far from your only option.
+If you want slower, but still plenty-fast PCIe 4.0 speeds for a slightly lower price, consider the Adata XPG Gammix S70 Blade, which performs better than even the Samsung 980 and costs less than those SK Hynix and Samsung options in 1TB capacities, at $128 versus $150.
 The S70 Blade is also PlayStation 5 compatible.
-This is one of the best SSDs on the market, but Adata’s history of swapping out components for slower parts over the life of certain SSDs leads us to give Samsung’s 980 Pro the overall nod.
+This is one of the best SSDs on the market, but Adata’s history of swapping out components for slower parts over the life of certain SSDs leads us to give SK Hynix’s Platinum P41 the overall nod.

 Bleeding-edge PCIe 4.0 SSDs aren’t quite as cheap as SATA or PCIe 3.0 NVMe drives, but we’re starting to see several models available at compelling prices now that the technology is becoming established.
 The best of the bunch?
 The Adata XPG Atom 50.
 Pricing rocks, at just $120 for a 1TB model, and it delivers sneaky-good performance.
 The Atom 50 was second-tier on our synthetic benchmarks, sure, but it tied for number one in our real-life transfer tests over PCIe 4.
 “The Atom 50 is an excellent bargain and a good fit for your PC,” we said in our review.

 The Atom 50 also plays nice with Sony’s PlayStation 5, but since this drive uses your system RAM as a primary cache, performance may dip a bit on the console.